AndrejOrsula/drl_grasping/README.md

 These environments can be wrapped by a randomizer in order to introduce domain randomization and improve generalization of the trained policies, which is especially beneficial for Sim2Real transfer.

-TODO: Include short GIF of domain randomization
+TODO: Include short WebP animation of domain randomization

 The included [ManipulationGazeboEnvRandomizer](drl_grasping/envs/randomizers/manipulation.py) allows randomization of the following properties at each reset of the environment.